ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

   - Kotlin properties uses property access syntax via accessors
   - Unclear where the annotation is applied, accessor or property
   - Dont forget to use with `@field:`

 ---

-- Qualified field injection requires @field annotation on property
-    - Generated JVM code for both @field:Qualifier and @Qualifer
-    - Generated JVM code for property getter and setter
-    - Show where @Inject annotation is applied by default
-    - Show JVM code for @set:Inject with @Qualifer
-- Qualifier also required for constructor injection but clearer
-- Java declarations explicit whereas Kotlin requires specification
-    - Kotlin uses syntactic sugar to reduce boilerplate
-    - Not clear to Kotlin compiler what we want to annotate

----